LitzN/Life-gardens/README.md

 ## **Bugs**
 ### **Fixed**
-* The rows on the services page were not all tagged with the 'no gutters' class causing unexpected margins creating a horizontal scroll bar and white strip to appear on the side.
+* A horizontal scroll bar and white strip to appear on the side of the services page, adding the no gutters class consistently removed this
 ### **Not yet fixed**
-Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+* On the smallest device in developer tools (mobile-320px), the cards on the services page are appearing at full width of the screen whereas the rest of the page does not and is compressed.

+## **Deployment**

 Credits
 Content